-Chicago Palestine Film Festival
+17th Annual Chicago Palestine Film Festival

-April 15 - May 4
+April 21 - May 3

-The Gene Siskel Film Center collaborates with the Chicago Palestine Film Festival to present the sixteenth annual festival representing the spirit and mood of contemporary Palestinian life.
+The Gene Siskel Film Center collaborates with the Chicago Palestine Film Festival to present the seventeenth annual festival representing the spirit and mood of contemporary Palestinian life.
 This festival is dedicated to exhibiting film and video work that is open, critical, and reflective of the culture, experience, and vision of the artists.

 This year's festival is made possible in part through the support of the Crossroads Fund and the hard work of many volunteers.
 For their invaluable cooperation the Gene Siskel Film Center thanks the members of the Chicago Palestine Film Festival Committee.